DiegoFraR/swe3313Project/Technical Design/Technical Design Information.md

 ## Tables of Field Descriptions
 * In the document linked below, you will find tables of field descriptions for each entity in the entity-relationship diagram.
 * __[Table of Field Descriptions](https://github.com/DiegoFraR/swe3313Project/blob/main/Technical%20Design/TablesOfFieldDescriptions.md)__

+## Example Data
+* In the document linked below, you will find example data referenced in the entity relationship diagram.

 ## Database Seed Data
 * This document shows what seed data we will use